Loading baby in 1,2,3,…9 months!

 The journey of pregnancy is like taking tests in school.
 You have to pass the unit tests to excel in the finals.
 If you want to rock at your pregnancy, you have to ace the first trimester.

 Here is a list of some dos and don’ts to having a healthy first trimester:

 - Don’t live heavyweights

 It is true for all pregnant women and their babies.
 But a beautiful pregnancy is a result of a healthy one.
 To have a healthful gestation, first-trimester care is of top-most priority.
-The above article is your ultimate guide for information on the first trimester.
+The above article is your ultimate guide for information on the first trimester of pregnancy.

 Watch out for this space at Ladies and Babies, where we will talk about the second trimester in the next part.

-For more information and personalised guidance, speak to a Credihealth medical experts at +918010994994 or contact to the best Gynaecologist in India now.
+For more information and personalized guidance, speak to Credihealth medical experts at +918010994994 or contact the best Gynaecologist in India now.